craftercms/docs/source/by-role/developer/upgrade/upgrading-in-context-editing.rst

 As mentioned before, the recommended approach is to use the JavaScript SDK, specifically the `@craftercms/experience-builder <https://www.npmjs.com/package/@craftercms/experience-builder>`_ package.
-Once you install or download the package, from its `index`, you should use :ref:`newIa-getICEAttributes` which will create and return an object with all the necessary attributes and values for you to simply apply the attributes to your elements in whatever way suits your app.
-If you're using React, you should use the :ref:`React-specific bindings <newIa-xb-react-bindings>` that the package offers.
+Once you install or download the package, from its `index`, you should use :ref:`getICEAttributes` which will create and return an object with all the necessary attributes and values for you to simply apply the attributes to your elements in whatever way suits your app.
+If you're using React, you should use the :ref:`React-specific bindings <xb-react-bindings>` that the package offers.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Migrating From ``@craftercms/ice``